BBBase-EHeresy/PPPub/docs/forces_of_evil/dark_denizens_of_mirkwood.md

 ## ARMY BONUS

 **Beasts of Mirkwood** – So long as your army includes the Spider Queen, warbands composed entirely of Warg models do not need a Hero to lead them if they number six or more models; warbands composed entirely of Spider models do not need a Hero to lead them if they number two or more models; and warbands composed of a mixture of models do not need a Hero to lead them if they number ten or more models.
-Instead, one Warrior within the warband takes on the role of the warband’s captain for the purpose of deployment.
+Instead, one Warrior within the warband takes on the role of the warband's captain for the purpose of deployment.

 ## HEROES OF THE DARK DENIZENS OF MIRKWOOD